ALLINAPPLI/alinto/README.md

 You can only send SMS with this extension and not receive messages.

+To create an account, go to "https://www.alinto.com/fr/" and contact support

 Phone numbers must be in the format 0660606060 or +33660606060.

 There should be no spaces, periods or hyphens separating the numbers.